LenaKlay/lenaklay.github.io/index.md

  </p>

  <p>
 My interdisciplinary background has led me to address biological questions using a range of mathematical approaches, including statistical inference, differential equations, and numerical simulations.
-An overview of my projects, as well as a list of my publications and talks can be found on ly <a href="{{site.baseurl}}/research/">research page</a>.
+An overview of my projects, as well as a list of my publications and talks can be found on my <a href="{{site.baseurl}}/research/">research page</a>.
 Alongside my research, I am also involved in <a href="{{site.baseurl}}/teaching/">teaching</a> and <a href="{{site.baseurl}}/science_communication/">science communication</a>.
 </p>